isdat-type/Relief-SingleLine/README.md

 `C:\Program Files\Inkscape\share\inkscape\extensions\svg_fonts`

-Only for Windows users: if you can not use `ReliefSingleLine-Regular.svg` even if effectively copied in the / svg_fonts folder, try the following action: right-click on `ReliefSingleLine-Regular.svg` then select `/ Properties / Security / Unlock / Apply`.
+Only for Windows users: if you can not use `ReliefSingleLineSVG-Regular.svg` even if effectively copied in the / svg_fonts folder, try the following action: right-click on `ReliefSingleLineSVG-Regular.svg` then select `/ Properties / Security / Unlock / Apply`.

 Compose your layout in [Inkscape](https://inkscape.org/) using `ReliefSingleLineOutline-Regular.otf`, launch [Hershey Text Extension](https://www.evilmadscientist.com/2019/hershey-text-v30/) (now available by default) to render your text blocks as single-line letters: go to `/ Extension / Text / Hershey Text`.

-Then, in font select *Other* (bottom of the list after the existing Hershey fonts) and type `ReliefSingleLine-Regular` in the next field of the dialog box as a path-name, then apply rendering.
+Then, in font select *Other* (bottom of the list after the existing Hershey fonts) and type `ReliefSingleLineSVG-Regular.svg` in the next field of the dialog box as a path-name, then apply rendering.

 Beware to first copy your source text blocks: after the Hershey Text Extension rendering process, texts are becoming not editable.
 Hershey Text Extension unfortunately apparently disables the kerning values even if truly embedded in the SVG font.